 An apples-to-apples analysis

-By asking the candidates on your short list of employment and income data partners these five questions (and pushing them to fulfill the detailed requests that come with them), you’ll be in a much better position to make direct comparisons between vendors and come to an informed decision for your business.
+By asking the candidates on your short list of employment and income data providers these six questions (and pushing them to fulfill the detailed requests that come with them), you’ll be in a much better position to make direct comparisons between vendors and come to an informed decision for your business.

-If you need more information on any of these recommendations or want to pose these questions to our own sales team, please don’t hesitate to reach out
+If you need more information on any of these vendor selection criteria or want to pose these questions to our own sales team, please don’t hesitate to reach out